knpuniversity/easyadminbundle/knpu/collection-type.md

-# Collection Type
+# CollectionType Field

-The form uses field type guessing to guess default types from most of our field.
-And usually it's right, but it's not always right.
-Genus scientist as an example of when it's not right.
-For example, if I ...
-I'll open the clipboard icon down here to go to the form profiler.

-If you go down to the genus scientist, you can see it guess this as an entity type with multiple true.
-So in easy admin bundle, it's this cool kind of auto complete thing, and in normal [inaudible 00:00:57] of this would be for example, check boxes.
-Well that's not right because genus scientist is a one to many to a genus scientist entity, and that actually has an extra field on it called year study.
+The form system does a pretty good job guessing the correct field types... but nobody is perfect.
+For example, the `genusScientists` field is *not* setup correctly.
+Click the clipboard icon to open the form profiler.

+Yep, `genusScientist` is currently an `EntityType` with `multiple` set to true.
+Thanks to EasyAdminBundle, it renders this as a cool, tag-like, auto-complete box.
+Fancy!

+*But*... that's not going to work here: the `GenusScientist` entity has an extra field called `yearsStudied`.
+When you link a `Genus` and a `User`, we need to allow the admin to *also* fill in how many *years* the `User` has studied the `Genus`.

-In Symfony's years, we actually went to a lot of work to create a collection type, where we actually see embedded genus scientist forms in here where we can select the user and enter the number of years studied.
-So we've already done all of that set up and all that work, and now we just need to update our form to actually use it.
+In the Symfony series, we did a *lot* of work to create a `CollectionType` field that used `GenusScientistEmbeddedForm`.
+Thanks to that, in the admin, we just need to update the form to look like this.

-In other words, if you look at genus form type, this is the form that we're using in our custom admin section.
-And we've set up the genus scientist as a collection type.
-So since we've already done all that work, we can just reflect that in our section here.
-I'll use the expanded syntax for the genus scientist property.
-I'll set type to collection, and I'll set type options to the four options that we see here.
-So that's app bundle slash form slash genus scientist, embedded form, allow delete true, allow add true, and by reference false.

-And now when I refresh, it works.
-We can remove items, we can add new items, and life is good.
-Well, there are a couple problems with this form.
-One is that when we created this form for our custom admin area, we actually hid the user field in edit, which looks really funny now.
-So I'm actually going to go into genus scientist embedded form, and we used a form event for that, so when the genus scientist had an ID, we unset the user field.
-I'm gonna uncomment that now, refresh this form so it makes a little bit more sense.
+Change `genusScientists` to use the expanded syntax.
+From here, you can guess what's next!
+Set `type: collection` and then add `type_options` with the 4 options you see here: `entry_type: AppBundle\Form\GenusScientistEmbeddedForm`, `allow_delete: true`, `allow_add: true`, `by_reference: false`.

+Let's see what happens!
+Woh!
+Ignore how *ugly* it is for a minute.
+It *does* work!
+We can remove items and add new ones.

+But it looks weird.
+When we created this form for our custom admin area - we *hid* the user field swhen editing... which looks really odd now.
+Open the `GenusScientistEmbeddedForm`.
+We used a form event to accomplish this: if the `GenusScientist` had an id, we unset the `user` field.
+Comment that out for now and refresh.
+Cool: this section *at least* makes more sense now.

+## The CollectionType Problems

-Now two important things about this.
-First is, it's ugly.
-So you're probably going to need to create a custom form theme for the collection type and render this in a more intelligent way.
-We're going to do something similar to that in a few minutes.
+But... there are *still* some problems!
+First, it's *ugly*!
+I know this is just an admin area... but wow!
+If you want to use the `CollectionType`, you'll probably need to create a custom form theme for this *one* field and render things in a more intelligent way.
+We'll do something similar in a few minutes.

-Second, this only works because we've done all the work of setting up our relationships correctly.
-The collection type in symfony is simultaneous the best form type and the worst form type.
-Because it allows you to do really complex stuff like this, but only if you have all of your relationships set up correctly.
-You need to worry about the owning and the inverse side of relationships and things called orphan removal and cascading.
-There's some complex doctrine things behind this to get it to work.
+Second... this only works because we already did a lot of hard work setting up the relationships to play well with the CollectionType.
+Honestly, the CollectionType is both the best and worst form type: you can do some really complex stuff... but it requires some seriously tough setup.
+You need to worry about the owning and the inverse sides of the relationship, and things called `orphanRemoval` and cascading.
+There is some significant Doctrine magic going on behind the scenes to get it working.s

-So in a few minutes, I'm going to show you a more custom alternative option to using the collection type if you have this situation and this isn't working for you.
-But first, I'm going to show you one more thing with normal forms.
-And that's on our user field.
-So I'm going to go to user entity, I'll edit a user, and so far, we haven't done any configuration here.
-So it's just guessing everything.
+So in a few minutes, we're going to look at a more custom alternative to using the collection type.

-In config dot yml, down under the user, I'm going to add our form config, fields, and then I'm going to add email.
-Let's take control of this.
-Is scientist ... and then I'm actually going to customize email and is scientist to start.
-And notice we have first name and we have last name in the form originally.
-That's because we have first name and last name properties inside of our user.
-Similar to what we did with the list view, if we want to, instead of having a first name and a last name, we can actually have a full name field.
-We don't have a full name property, but we do have a get full name function.
-And as long as we have a set full name function, then we can add it to our form as if it were a field.
-This is not special to the easy admin bundle, this is just how symfony forms system works.
+## Virtual Form Field

+But first, I want to show you one more thing.
+Go to the `User` section and edit a User.
+We haven't touched *any* of this config yet.
+In `config.yml`, under `User`, add `form` then `fields`.
+Let's include `email` and `isScientist`.

+Right now, the form has `firstName` and `lastName` fields... which makes sense: there are `firstName` and `lastName` properties in `User`.
+But just like we did earlier under the `list` view, instead of having `firstName` and `lastName`, we could actually have, just `fullName`.
+And nope... there is *not* a `fullName` property.
+But as long as we create a `setFullName()` method, we can *totally* add it to the form.
+Actually, this isn't special to `EasyAdminBundle`, it's just how the form system works!

-Now this example might be a little bit dangerous.
-I'll add some config that will split the names up.
-Take everything before the first space as the first name, everything after as the last name, and then we'll call a set first name and set last name.
-Probably not a perfect algorithm, but you guys get the idea.
+Now... this example is a little crazy.
+This code will take everything *before* the first space as the first name, and everything after as the last name.
+Totally imperfect, but you guys get the idea.

-So now we have a get full name and a set full name in that config.
-We're actually going to set that as a property.
-Property full name, type text, in help first then last.
-Now continue by adding avatar uri, and university name.
-Beautiful.

-Refresh that, and now we've got it.
-And it even submits.
+And now that we have `getFullName()` and `setFullName()`, add that as a field:
+`property: fullName`, `type: text` and a help message.

+Keep going to add `avatarUri` and `universityName`.

+Try it out!
+Yes!
+It looks great... *and*... it even submits!
+Next up, let's add a field that needs custom JavaScript to work.